To help you build fast and shoot straight in Fortnite, we’ve put together the best Xbox and PlayStation controller settings and layout you can use.

 - Right Stick Deadzone: 0 (then increase as required)

 For controls, Builder Pro is your best friend.
-When Fortnite was first released, the default controller options for clunky and awkward.
+When Fortnite was first released, the default controller options were clunky and awkward.
 Epic Games have since added loads of accessibility support for controllers and Builder Pro is by far the most intuitive and easy to use.

 Start with Builder Pro, and work out the best binds for you.